Daniel Oliver (policymaker): "The Oliver Effect"

-Post-Reagan Administration
+Post-Reagan administration

-Oliver is currently chairman Emeritus of the Pacific Research Institute, and chairman of the board of Education and Research Institute, an organization founded in 1974 by the late M. Stanton Evans, one of the founders of the modern conservative movement in America.
+Oliver is chairman Emeritus of the Pacific Research Institute, and chairman of the board of Education and Research Institute, an organization founded in 1974 by the late M. Stanton Evans, one of the founders of the modern conservative movement in America.

-Oliver also writes a column as "The Candid American," which appears in a variety of publications including The Federalist, Daily Caller, Ricochet, The American Conservative, and The Washington Times.
+Oliver also writes a column as "The Candid American," which appears in a variety of publications including The Federalist, The Daily Caller, Ricochet, The American Conservative, and The Washington Times.

-He is also Senior Director of the Washington, D.C.-based White House Writers Group, a public policy and corporate consultancy.
+He is also Senior Director of the Washington, D.C.–based White House Writers Group, a public policy and corporate consultancy.
 Oliver focuses particularly on anti-trust.

-Previously, he served as president of the conservative Philadelphia Society, and was a senior fellow at the Heritage Foundation, as well as chairman of the San Francisco-based Pacific Research Institute for Public Policy.
+Previously, he served as president of the conservative Philadelphia Society, and was a senior fellow at The Heritage Foundation, and chairman of the San Francisco–based Pacific Research Institute for Public Policy.

 Personal

 Oliver is fluent in Russian and is a U.S. Army-trained linguist.

-He is married to Louise V. Oliver, US ambassador to UNESCO in Paris from 2004 to 2009.
+He is married to Louise V. Oliver, U.S. ambassador to UNESCO in Paris from 2004 to 2009.

 Oliver is a member of the Episcopal Church.